USS Bagley (DD-386)

 USS Bagley (DD-386), a Bagley-class destroyer, was the third ship of the United States Navy to be named for Ensign Worth Bagley, officer during the Spanish–American War, distinguished as the only U.S. naval officer killed in action during that war.

-Bagley (DD-386) was laid down on 31 July 1935 at the Norfolk Navy Yard, Portsmouth, Virginia; launched on 3 September 1936; sponsored by Miss Bella Worth Bagley, sister of Ensign Bagley; and commissioned on 12 June 1937, Lieutenant Commander Earl W. Morris in command.
+Bagley (DD-386) was laid down on 31 July 1935 at the Norfolk Navy Yard, Portsmouth, Virginia; launched on 3 September 1936; sponsored by Miss Bella Worth Bagley, sister of Ensign Bagley; and commissioned on 12 June 1937.

 Service history

 Inter-War Period

 Bagley worked extensively in the Atlantic before being sent to Pearl Harbor in 1940.
 She rotated occasionally between there and the Californian coast.
 By December 1941, Bagley was operating locally out of Pearl Harbor.
 Frequent exercises with DesDiv 7 were interspersed with carrier task force evolutions centered around Enterprise and Lexington.
 The pace of these operations intensified as American economic sanctions, instituted in response to Japanese actions in China and French Indochina, provoked Japanese protests.
 On 3 December during an antiaircraft practice at sea with DesDiv 8, Bagley's starboard side bilge keel tore loose.
 The destroyer slowed to 10 kn and changed course for Oahu, mooring at the Pearl Harbor Navy Yard the following morning.
 On 6 December, the warship shifted berths starboard side to berth B-22 in Southeast Loch.
 By this time, Bagley had gone cold iron, receiving electricity, steam, and fresh water from the dock.